informed-governance-project/NISINP/docs/ui_introduction.rst

 Purpose
 ------------------------

-The platform enables communication between operators (or end users) and different authorities in the event of incidents.
+**The platform enables communication between operators (or end users) and various authorities in the event of incidents.
-In case of an incident, the operator must notify the authorities within 24 hours and provide a detailed report about the incident.
+In case of an incident, the operator must notify the authorities within 24 hours and provide a detailed report about the incident.**

-The authority collects the related information and stores data in its database.
+**The authority collects the related information and stores data in its database.
-In this sense, the platform is used as a communication channel, whereas the content of the information is the incident itself.
+In this sense, the platform is used as a communication channel, whereas the content of the information is the incident itself.**